ltskinner/yapywrangler/README.md

 Because of this, on the initial release, a local file system for caching parts of retrieved files was used to cut down on processing time.

-Since then, Yahoo Finance has revised their API resulting in much faster response times, and negating the need for the caching system.
+Since then, Yahoo Finance has updated their API resulting in much faster response times, and negating the need for the caching system.

 Due to this, yapywrangler has been revised to include just its core request functionality.